renehorstmann/Pixelc/README.md

 # Todo

+- canvas enable frames/layers
+  - morphs from and to sprite cols/rows
+  - show full image, if frames/layers btn is not pressed

 - animation play on frames pressed
 - frame time in frame dialog
 - frames condig dialog on btn long press